THE FAMILY TEAM

-Paul Sandford, David King and Anthony Wooding specialise in mediating in cases involving disputes centring around probate and inheritance disputes, family residential arrangements, family businesses and in cases of sibling rivalry.
+Paul Sandford, David King, Russell Shackleton and Anthony Wooding specialise in mediating in cases involving disputes centring around probate and inheritance disputes, family residential arrangements, family businesses and in cases of sibling rivalry.
 Paul also conducts facilitated meetings.
 Using his accountancy background, David mediates cases where there are particular tax or financial issues to consider and from time to time, he may assist Austin Chessell.

-As with other members of the ASM Plus family team, Paul, David and Anthony provide a timely, cost-effective service that gets results and saves ASM Plus clients considerable amounts of time and money.
+Like other members of the ASM Plus family team, Paul, David, Russell and Anthony provide a timely, cost-effective service that gets results and saves ASM Plus clients considerable amounts of time and money.

-Paul Sandford – Director of ASM Plus, Mediator, Facilitator, Tribunal Judge and Solicitor
+Paul Sandford – Director of ASM Plus, Mediator, Facilitator, Retired Tribunal Judge and Solicitor

 “Paul is a highly skilled professional mediator.
 He helped us resolve a really difficult issue with skill and humour.
 I can’t recommend him highly enough.”

 “I have known Paul for many years and I have benefitted greatly from his knowledge and experience.
 Paul displays the utmost professionalism whilst remaining very approachable and achieving the best results for his clients.
 The breadth of Paul’s expertise and knowledge is very impressive and ensures that he is able to quickly grasp the key issues, salient points and find the best way forward to achieve optimal solutions and results.”

 Anthony Wooding – Mediator, Solicitor and Lecturer in Dispute Resolution